avigailtaylor/GeneFEAST/user_guide.md

 <br>

-GeneFEAST runs with preconfigured parameter settings for summarising and visualising FEA results from bulk RNASeq experiments.
+<p>GeneFEAST runs with preconfigured parameter settings for summarising and visualising FEA results from bulk RNASeq experiments.</p>

 <br>

-However, all of these parameters can be over-written by the user to potentially get better performance tailored to the user's FEA(s).
+<p>However, all of these parameters can be over-written by the user to potentially get better performance tailored to the user's FEA(s).</p>

 <br>